List of October Revolution Parades in Moscow: 1972

-1973-1976
+1973–1976

 The 1974 parade dedicated to the 57th anniversary was the last to feature heavy nuclear missiles such as ballistic missiles.
 Due to the rain that took place that day the parade of workers and athletes after the parade finale was cancelled.
 Although the demonstrations on Red Square were cancelled, the demonstrations on Palace Square in Leningrad continued following the parade there.

 With 1975 marking the 30th anniversary of the Moscow Victory Parade of 1945, the Moscow Military Music College debuted what would be a 27-year tradition of leading the parades with its fanfare trumpeters and fifers, as well as its Turkish crescent and a pair of glockenspiels.
 The parade that year acted as the de facto Victory Day Parade for that jubilee year.

 Although military vehicles were present in 1976, there was no display of tanks.

 1977

-The 1977 parade took place to commemorate the diamond jubilee anniversary of the October Revolution.
+The 1977 parade took place to commemorate the diamond jubilee of the October Revolution.
 The Soviet Communist Party General Secretary Leonid Brezhnev and Soviet Prime Minister Alexei Kosygin attended the parade, among other foreign leaders from Warsaw Pact and allied countries who decided to fly in for the celebrations.
 As per tradition, 14 other Soviet Cities (including Leningrad) held their parades on this day.
 A folding stock version of the AK-47 notably appeared in the contingent from the Airborne troops.
-This parade included the updated anthem of the Soviet Union.
+This parade included the updated anthem of the Soviet Union for the first time.
 The parade saw the return of military tanks after a two-year hiatus, the highlight of which was the T-72 tank that was first publicly seen at this parade.
 The parade also featured a full return to the iconic armor columns and missiles in the second half of the parade.

-1978-1986
+1978–1986

 Ethiopian leader Mengistu Haile Mariam was in attendance at the parade of 1980.
 The 1981 parade was the first to introduce a new massed bands formation within Moscow.
 This included the full implementation of the sousaphone in the back row, as well as drummers added to the front line, spaced in between the fanfare trumpets.
 A new model ZiL limousine used for the inspection tour was also included.
 The 1982 parade marked the 65th anniversary of the revolution, as well as the diamond jubilee of the USSR.
 It was the last parade attended by Leonid Brezhnev as he would die three days later.
 In 1983, Yuri Andropov (the Soviet leader at the time) did not attend the parade due to a sickness prior to the parade, which became the first parade not to be attended by a Soviet leader.
 1984 saw the participation of the Kaliningrad Higher Naval School.